BMW M 1000 RR Specifications, Features, Height, Weight, Mileage, Tyre Size

 Copyright © HT Media Limited All rights reserved.

-BMW M 1000 RR comes with 999 cc engine.
+BMW M 1000 RR comes with 999 engine.
 It comes with Manual transmission.
 The price of M 1000 RR starts at Rs.
-42 Lakhs (ex-showroom price).
-A two-seat model, BMW M 1000 RR sits in the Super Bikes, Sports Naked Bikes, Sports Bikes segment in the Indian market. ...Read More Read Less
+49 Lakhs (ex-showroom price).
+A two-seat model, BMW M 1000 RR sits in the Super Bikes, Sports Bikes segment in the Indian market. ...Read More Read Less

 212.1 PS @ 14500 rpm